 Three Do’s and three Don´t about your e-commerce blog’s content:

-- Only share posts which bring value to readers and potential clients.
+- Only share posts that bring value to readers and potential clients.

-- Share posts which create an opportunity to build a relationship with industry influencers.
+- Share posts that create an opportunity to build a relationship with industry influencers.

 - Post in a way that makes your content easy/desirable to share.